SulmanK/PUBG-clustering-player-behavior-for-cheaters/README.md

 * Deploy a dashboard to report findings.

 ## Background Information
-* Playerunknown's Battleground (PUBG) is a video game, which set the standard for preceding games in the Battle Royale Genre.
+* Playerunknown's Battleground (PUBG) is a video game, which set the standard for preceding games in the Battle Royale genre.
 The main goal is to SURVIVE at all costs.

 ## Process:
 * Exploratory Data Analysis conducted utilizing various python packages (Numpy, Matplotlib, Pandas, and Plotly).